moderndatacompany/dataos.info/docs/resources/lens/optimizing_lens_testing_in_local_development.md

      **Data Source attributes for connecting via depot:**

-     To connect via the depot, refer to the provided environmental variables in the syntax below.
+     To connect via the Depot, refer to the provided environmental variables in the syntax below.

      ```yaml
      # Data Source